AntonioGuillen123/Proyecto-Conserjeria/README.md

 *  Now open Xampp (or the server you installed), now start the Apache and the MySQL.

-*  You're good to go, just access the incidents management system in your browse.
+*  You're good to go, now just access the incidents management system in your browse.
 ***

 # Tests